PrestaShop/prestashop-specs/broader-topics/ecotax.md

 The ecotax is subject to VAT, at the rate applicable to the product.

 The ecotax can never be reduced.
+The ecotax must also be applied in the case of products offered.

 ## Example